CeilidhWelsh/CeilidhWelsh.github.io/_pages/about.md

 ===================

 Books:
-1. Wolfish: Wolf, Self, and the Stories We Tell About Fear - Erica Berry
-2. Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence - Kate Crawford
+1. Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence - Kate Crawford
-3. She Who Struggles: Revolutionary Women Who Shaped the World - Marral Shamshiri and Sorcha Thomson
+2. She Who Struggles: Revolutionary Women Who Shaped the World - Marral Shamshiri and Sorcha Thomson

 🌻 Always looking for inspiration 🌻